 In addition to coursework, candidates must meet three New York State Education Department requirements during the first year of the program that are necessary for certification as a school psychologist.
 They must complete the Child Abuse Identification, Schools Against Violence in Education (SAVE), and DASA seminars.
-Completion of these seminars is included on candidate transcripts.
-Students who complete a NYS seminar off campus must submit verification to the Program Director.
 Candidates must complete the NYS seminars and the required fingerprinting process before registering for practicum.
-Coursework continues through the second year while candidates complete a 300 hour practicum in the schools.
+Coursework continues through the second year while candidates complete a 300-hour practicum in the schools.

 In the third year of the program, candidates register for the School Psychology Internship/Seminar; seminars meet on a weekly basis during both fall and spring semesters.
 While completion of all coursework is recommended before beginning the internship, a minimum of 53 credit hours must be completed prior to beginning the internship.
+Candidates must also pass the Praxis II Exam in School Psychology before registering for internship.
 Internships require 1,200 hours (5 days per week) within the school setting over the course of the school district's academic year.
 The internship must be completed in a state-approved public school district.
 In addition to other conditions, the practicum and internship may not be completed in a school district where the candidate is employed.
 All field placements are assigned by the program and meet the conditions and requirements established by the program.
 Candidates in the School Psychology Program complete the internship in June and receive their degrees in August after successfully completing all program requirements.